Search:

 Ethical Question

-When the Pharisees heard that Jesus had silenced the Sadducees they asked Him an ethical question about the Law (vv.
+When the Pharisees heard that Jesus had silenced the Sadducees, they asked Him an ethical question about the Law (vv.
 34-35).
-He said, “Master which is the great commandment in the law" (v.
+They said, “Master which is the great commandment in the law” (v.
 36)?
-This was not a new question for the scribes as they had been debating it for many years.
+This was not a new question for the scribes and Pharisees as they had been debating it for many years.
 They had documented 613 commandments in the law and had divided them into “heavy” (important) and “light” (unimportant).
 To them a person needed to major on the “heavy commandments” and not worry about the trivial ones.
-Of course this is contrary to Scripture “For whosoever shall keep the whole law, and yet offend in one point, he is guilty of all” (James 2:10).
+Of course, this is contrary to Scripture “For whosoever shall keep the whole law, and yet fails in one point, he is guilty of all” (James 2:10).

 Jesus answered by quoting from the old testament (vv.
 37-40).
 He began by saying to love God with all our heart, soul, mind, strength, possessions and service (Deut.
 6:5).
-Then he went on to say that love for God can not be divorced from love for one’s neighbor (Lev.
+Then he went on to say that love for God cannot be divorced from love for one’s neighbor (Lev.
 19:18).
 In other words, one should not view the law in a legal way.
 The real concern of the law and the prophets is not some external show of conduct that we may put on for others to see but one’s inner spiritual condition.
+Love for God and love for all those made in His image form the backbone of everything God says to us in His Word.
+So Paul can say, “love is the fulfillment of the law” (Rom.
+13:10).

 Application